espocrm/documentation/docs/administration/bpm-activities.md

 ## Call Activity

 Executes a sub-process defined by a flowchart stored separately.
 Provides the ability to re-use the same flowchart in different processes.
-The Call Activity sub-process works the same way as a regular sub-process.
+The Call Activity sub-process works the same way as a regular Sub-Process.

-It possible to pass a different target record to the sub-process.
+It is possible to pass a different target record to a sub-process.